MTV News: History

-MTV News began in the late 1980s with the program The Week in Rock, hosted by long time Rolling Stone writer/music critic Kurt Loder, the first official MTV News correspondent.
-Since 1990, the opening riff to Megadeth's "Peace Sells" has been the main opening theme for The Week in Rock.
+MTV News began in 1987 with the program The Week in Rock, hosted by long time Rolling Stone writer/music critic Kurt Loder, the first official MTV News correspondent.
+Beginning in 1990, the opening riff to Megadeth's "Peace Sells" was the main opening theme for The Week in Rock.

 It first began covering political news in the 1992 American presidential elections, through its "Choose or Lose" campaign.
-Since then, MTV has run "Choose or Lose" for other presidential elections in the United States.
+MTV continued to run "Choose or Lose" for other presidential elections in the United States.
 For the 2008 election, Barack Obama and Hillary Clinton appeared on an MTV special to discuss the Iraq war.

 Throughout the 2000s, MTV News began publishing digital editorial content via their website, Twitter feed, YouTube channel and Facebook page, offering information about MTV programming and music/pop-culture news aggregation.
 In November 2015, MTV introduced a new direction for its news department and hired Dan Fierman, former editorial director of Grantland, as MTV's editorial director and announced it would produce long-form journalism, think pieces and diversify its staff.
 However, in June 2017, MTV decided to restructure its news division with a greater focus on video, laying off much of their editorial staff.
 Later years saw a dramatic decrease in content produced by the outlet for its website or other avenues.

+The division faced downsizing in the late 2000s and throughout the 2010s, and was shut down in May 2023.
+In June 2024, Variety reported that "more than two decades' worth of content published on MTVNews.com is no longer available after MTV appears to have fully pulled down the site and its related content".
+In response to the archives being removed, Michael Alex, the founding editor of MTV News' digital organization from 1994 until 2007, stated: